elifesciences-publications/flownalysis/README.md

+This code is associated with the paper from Triandafillou et al., "Transient Intracellular Acidification Regulates the Core Transcriptional Heat Shock Response". eLife, 2020. http://doi.org/10.7554/eLife.54880

 # Functions for reading and analyzing flow cytometry data

 This package contains helper functions to read in and analyze data in the standard .fcs format (3.0 or 3.1).
 Ther